 A little disclaimer here: Autogas is not dangerous.
 It requires more care in its handling than methane does.
 However, we have used gasoline for decades now without giving it a second thought and Autogas is about as dangerous as gasoline is.

-LNG Austria exists also in order to set the record straight.
+LNG Europe is here to set the record straight.